 When Mercedes-Benz announced plans to open its only U.S. assembly plant in Alabama in 1993, an industry was launched.
-Since then, Honda, Hyundai and Toyota, as well as an expanding network of automotive suppliers, have joined Alabama’s automotive manufacturing industry.
-In a generation, accelerating growth in this critical sector of Alabama’s economy has turned the state into an important production hub for the industry.
+Since then, Honda, Hyundai and Toyota, as well as an expanding network of automotive suppliers, have joined Alabama’s vehicle manufacturing industry.
+A new dimension was added to this industry when Autocar, a maker of heavy-duty work trucks, launched production in the state.

 The output of Alabama’s auto industry is a powerful driver of economic growth for the state.
-Vehicles have become Alabama’s No. 1 export, with shipments to more than 85 nations around the world every year.
-In 2017, exports of Alabama-made vehicles and parts topped $9.5 billion, led by shipments to China, Germany, and Canada.
+Vehicles have become Alabama’s No. 1 export, with shipments to around 90 nations around the world every year.
+In 2019, exports of Alabama-made vehicles and parts totaled $7.5 billion, led by shipments to Germany, Canada and China.

-- Alabama produced 10 passenger vehicle models in 2017
+- Alabama will produce 13 different passenger vehicle models in 2021

 - Transportation equipment is Alabama’s No. 1 export category